viamrobotics/docs/docs/components/encoder/ams-as5048.md

 Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
 Select the `encoder` type, then select the `AMS-AS5048` model.
-Enter a name or use the automatically suggested name for your encoder and click **Create**.
+Enter a name or use the suggested name for your encoder and click **Create**.

 ![Configuration of an AS5048 encoder in the Viam app config builder.](/components/encoder/configure-ams.png)